Rash6906/virtual-plant-care-assistant/README.md

 # 🌿 Virtual Plant Care Assistant

 ## 🌟 Project Overview
-[cite_start]This project is a web-based **Virtual Plant Care Assistance** tool. [cite_start]It was developed as a hands-on exercise to solidify foundational knowledge in web development and software principles.
+This project is a web-based **Virtual Plant Care Assistance** tool.
+It was developed as a hands-on exercise to solidify foundational knowledge in web development and software principles.

 The tool is designed to provide users with a streamlined interface for managing and tracking plant care information.